Floydlang/floyd/Notes/Floyd script -- next features.md

 	a = ["one", "two", "three" ];
 	b = a[1] = "zwei";
 	assert(a == ["one", "two", "three" ] && b == ["one", "zeei", "three" ]);

-	c = [string];	//	Empty vector of strings.

-There are many potential backends for a vector - the runtime choses for each vector instances (not each type!):
+There are many potential backends for a vector - the runtime choses for each vector *instances* - not each type:

 1. A C-array.
 Very fast to make and read, very compact.
 Slow and expensive to mutate (requires copying the entire array).
 2. A HAMT-based persistent vector.
 Medium-fast to make, read an write.
 Uses more memory.